EduardoAlm/Digital-Signal-Processing-and-Data-pre--processing/README.md

 The DFTmatrix matlab file has two ways of computing the DFT matrix a slow, and a faster way even thought when computing the DFT you will always use the fast fourier transform (FFT) for its development consists in making the DFT computationally efficient.

+When applying the FFT inside the returned vector reside the fourier coefficients.
+Each of these coefficients will always have a magnitude (which tells us the importance of that specific frequency, how much we have it) and phase (this tells us if this frequency is more sin or cos).

+The DenoisingFFT python and matlab scripts employ the FFT in order to efficiently perform the DFT and obtain the fourier coefficients.
+Through these we can now single out the frequencies we are interested in by defining a threshold and zeroing out the frequencies bellow that very same threshold.
+After that we can recover our (now filtered) signal by performing an inverse of the fft.